airslie/renalware-core/doc/asset_compilation.md

 start to introduce new processes and checks (ie that they have the same version of both gem and npm package!).
 For the moment we are resisting this.

-Our basic approach is:
+Our basic is:

-- es6 javascript files livee in app/javascripts, including stimulus controllers
+- es6 javascript files live in app/javascripts, including stimulus controllers
-- app/javascripts/index.js is the main file that rollupjs will process
+- app/javascripts/application.js is the main file that rollupjs will process
+- rollup outputs a compiled file assets/builds/application.js.
+This is checked into git so that a consuming app can add renalware/core to its manifest and the core.js in this project will pull in the engine js assets
+- if you start the Rails app using bin/dev if will also run yarn to watch for changes.
 - if making changes to js files in this folder you'll need to run rollup using `rollup --config rollup.config.js -w` (the -w is for watch) or `yarn run build`.
 This will bundle the files, run them through babel so the output is IE11-compliant, run them through